idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 <h3 id="2.5">2.5 ParamPort class</h3>

-A ParamPort is a sub-class of Port.
-It means the port is used as a parameter port of its Block or Workflow.
+A ParamPort is a sub-class of InPort.
+It means the port is used as an input parameter port of its Block or Workflow.

 **has self-attribute**
 * yw:filePathTemplate